nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 export default Header;

 ```
-The code above show a functional component called Header.
-We have used a functional components over a class component because we are not dealing with life-cycle methods  in our layout component;
+The code above shows a functional component called Header.
+We have used a functional component over a class based component because we are not dealing with life-cycle methods  in our layout;
-Your probably have noticed that im importing an icon from material which is a third part dependency so just quickly install material core and icon as shown below:
+You probably have noticed that im importing an icon from material which is a third part dependency so just quickly install material core and icon dependencies as shown below:

 ```cmd
 $ npm install @material-ui/core
 $ npm install material-icons
 ```
 Now that you have installed these dependencies your code should be fine.
 Now we can easily bring in our <MenuIcon/> component as shown above.
-In react you can do inline styling but in this case i have chose do do it with a variable instead just to keep the code clean and readable.
+In react you can do inline styling but in this case i have chosen to do it with a variable instead just to keep the code clean and readable.
 You need to remember to always export your Component so that it will available for use in other components.
 If you dont you wont be able to import it in other components.

 You are probably wondering why your Header is not showing yet on your browser.
 Nothing to worry about remember our App.js file that is referenced as our entry point by webpack.config.js file, we need to bring in our components there , but for now lets just finish coding up these components first then will do that , just hang in a bit ::)